Discover folk - the CRM for people-powered businesses

 Challenges without a CRM

-Managing a small business without a CRM can lead to numerous challenges, especially for founders seeking affordable solutions.
+Managing a sales team without a CRM can lead to numerous challenges, especially for organizations seeking affordable solutions.
 Here are some common issues:

 - Disorganization: Important customer information scattered across various platforms.